5. Game Theory and Security

 4. Incentive Design:

 Cryptoeconomics leverages game theory to design economic incentives that encourage desired behavior and discourage malicious actions.
-For example, in PoW networks, miners are rewarded with block rewards and transaction fees for honest participation.
-This creates an incentive for miners to follow the protocol rules and validate transactions honestly.
+In proof-of-work networks, miners receive block rewards and transaction fees for honest participation, creating a robust economic mechanism that aligns individual interests with network security.

 5. Sybil Attacks: